nedbat/pyhurry/basics.rst

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

-Python code you type at the >>> prompt is executed, and the value returned is printed::
+Python code you type at the >>> prompt is executed, and the resulting value is printed::

     >>> 1+2+3